AndyA/encoding-sleuth/README.md

 ### Non-canonical UTF8

-`non-canonical` UTF8 sequences are syntactically valid UTF8 that use more bytes than necessary to encode a particular code point.
-Any code point between 0x00 and 0x80000000 can be encoded using the 6 byte form but, in practice, valid UTF8 will use the shortest possible encoding so `non-canonical` may indicate that the bytes being analysed are not "normal" UTF8.
+`nonCanonical` UTF8 sequences are syntactically valid UTF8 that use more bytes than necessary to encode a particular code point.
+Any code point between 0x00 and 0x80000000 can be encoded using the 6 byte form but, in practice, valid UTF8 will use the shortest possible encoding so `nonCanonical` may indicate that the bytes being analysed are not "normal" UTF8.

 During parsing by `analyse` a new span is returned each time the `enc`